concordion/concordion-markdown-extension/README.md

     [id]: - "command"

-, or:
+or

     [value][]

     [value]: - "command"

-Reference style links can help improve readability of the Markdown source, especially for table headers or lengthy commands.
+Reference style links can help improve readability of the Markdown document, especially for table headers or lengthy commands.

 ### Commands
 A shorthand syntax is provided for the set, assert equals and execute commands.